-The scalenus posterior is the smallest of the scaleni muscles in the neck.
-It connects the lower two cervical vertebrae to the second rib.
-It is inserted onto the post/lateral surface of the rib.
-The scalenus posterior flexes the cervical vertebrae when it acts unilaterally.
-It also flexes the neck and raises the second rib when it acts bilaterally.
-Its synergists include the longus capitus, logus coli, scalenus medius, and the scalenus interior.
 Its nerve supply includes the posterior branches C5, C6, C7, and C8.
-Injury to the scalenus posterior may result in scalenus anticus syndrome.
-This results in pain to the chest, shoulders, back, and arms.
+Injury to the scalenus posterior may result in scalenus anticus syndrome (also called thoracic outlet syndrome).
+This results in pain in the chest, shoulders, back, and arms.
 In extreme cases, the scalenus posterior may decrease blood flow to the hands, making them numb and cold.
-Scalenus anticus syndrome may be treated through myofascial release and neck adjustment by a chiropractor.
-Such treatment would relieve pressure on the nerves and blood vessels by relieving the tension in the muscles and reducing the abnormal motion of the neck.
+Scalenus anticus syndrome may be treated through myofascial release — a special type of tissue massage therapy — and neck adjustment by a chiropractor.
+Such treatment may relieve pressure on the nerves and blood vessels by reducing the tension in the muscles and abnormal motion of the neck.